 We are an early-stage revenue company with limited commercial operations, and our activities to date have been conducted in South America, Asia, Europe and North America.
 Currently, we conduct business through one operating segment.
-Our historical results are reported in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the rules and regulations of the US Securities and Exchange Commission ("SEC").
-For more information about our basis of presentation, see Note 1 (Description of Business and Basis of Presentation) to the audited Consolidated Financial Statements of the Company.
+Our historical results are reported in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") and the rules and regulations of the SEC.
+For more information about our basis of presentation, see Note 1 (Description of Business and Basis of Presentation) to the audited Consolidated Financial Statements.